 This factsheet presents estimates of access to internet services for low-income families, as well as differences by demographic characteristics and geography.
 Key takeaways include:

-- More than 1 in 6 poor persons have no internet access.
+- In 2019, more than 1 in 6 poor persons had no internet access.

 - Persons living in nonmetropolitan areas have less access to the Internet than those in metropolitan areas.